Shen-Lab/ncVarPred-1D3D/README.md

 ## SNP/eQTL effect analysis
 For noncoding mutation effection prediction, two examples are provided in this section.

-### GTEx cell line specific eQTLs
+### GTEx (cell line specific) eQTLs
-You may need to download the data file [a](https://www.gtexportal.org/home/datasets)
+You may need to download the data file [Cells_Transformed_fibroblasts.v7.egenes.txt for GM12878 and Cells_EBV-transformed_lymphocytes.v7.egenes.txt for IMR90](https://www.gtexportal.org/home/datasets).
+Then you may preprocess the downloaded file and use our model (or SOTA) to predict the epigenetic events profile changes.

+### GRASP (general) SNPs dataset
+The origin dataset can be downloaded from the DeepSEA's supplementary.
+You may use the same pipeline to predict the epigenetic events profile changes and train the XGBoost regression model to see the classification accuracy.